Cusco, Ollantaytambo, Machu Picchu

 Here we meet our guide, who says the mountain is to the left and takes about four hours.
 So, we turn right to Route 2.
 It’s foggy but luckily the patches of mist are clearing as our guide speaks.

 We walk around the walled, terraced site, marvelling at the awesome sight of Machu Picchu.
 The dark green mountains soar majestically over the stone ruin walls as we scramble like ants up the hilly terrain.
 We see the head and body of the Andean Condor sculpted on the floor.

 Our guide leaves us and we turn left at Route 2 to head the one-hour climb up rocky stairs to the Inca sun gate.
-It’s a sweaty, steep scramble up.
-Well worth the view at the top.
+It’s a sweaty, steep scramble up and I'm glad I wore my On-running trainers.
+It's well worth the view at the top!
 Sparrows flit around tall orchid plants and colourful mountain flowers.
 The steep descent down feels like a quarter of the journey on the way up.

 Paddington loves it here and is photogenic in the pictures, his red hat and blue toggled jacket contrasting against the steep backdrop of triangular stone walls on the green descent.
 We see llamas romantically necking as we head out, enjoying an ice cream before joining the bus queue down.

 iPhone at 14.52: Flights Climbed: 133 floors, Steps 14,002, Walking Distance: 7.7km.
 Battery: Low.

 The physical exertion, adrenalin, thrill, fear and excitement is followed by the inevitable crash.
 We’ve completed this epic lifetime opportunity; thrilled, yet sad that it’s over.